SIRAHFF/documentation/docs/source/AMBER/Tutorial-7.rst

 .. important::

-    Check :ref:`setting up SIRAH <download amber>` section for download and set up details before to start this tutorial.
+    Check the :ref:`Setting up SIRAH <download amber>` section for download and set up details before starting this tutorial.
-    Since this is **tutorial 7**, remember to replace ``X.X`` in your folder directory.
-The files corresponding to this tutorial can be found in: ``sirah_[version].amber/tutorial/7/``
+    Since this is **Tutorial 7**, remember to replace ``X.X`` and the files corresponding to this tutorial can be found in: ``sirah_[version].amber/tutorial/7/``

 7.1.
 Build CG representations
 ______________________________

 .. caution::

 	The mapping to CG requires the correct protonation state of each residue at a given pH.
+We recommend using the `CHARMM-GUI server <https://www.charmm-gui.org/>`_ and use the **PDB Reader & Manipulator** to prepare your system.
+An account is required to access any of the CHARMM-GUI Input Generator modules, and it can take up to 24 hours to obtain one.

-See :doc:`FAQs <../FAQ>` and :ref:`Tutorial 5 <Tutorial 5>` for cautions while preparing and mapping atomistic proteins to SIRAH.
+	See :ref:`Tutorial 5 <Tutorial 5>` for cautions while preparing and mapping atomistic proteins to SIRAH.

 Map the atomistic structure of protein `2KYV <https://www.rcsb.org/structure/2KYV>`__ to its CG representation:

 .. code-block:: bash

-  ./sirah.amber/tools/CGCONV/cgconv.pl -i -i sirah.amber/tutorial/7/2kyv.pqr -o 2kyv_cg.pdb
+  ./sirah.amber/tools/CGCONV/cgconv.pl -i sirah.amber/tutorial/7/2kyv.pqr -o 2kyv_cg.pdb

-The input file ``-i`` 2kyv.pqr contains the atomistic representation of `2KYV <https://www.rcsb.org/structure/2KYV>`__ structure at pH 7.0, while the output ``-o`` 2kyv_cg.pdb is its SIRAH CG representation.
+The input file ``-i`` 2kyv.pqr contains the atomistic representation of `2KYV <https://www.rcsb.org/structure/2KYV>`__ structure at pH **7.0**, while the output ``-o`` 2kyv_cg.pdb is its SIRAH CG representation.

 .. important::

 	If you already have an atomistic protein within a membrane, then you can simply map the entire system to SIRAH (this is highly recommended) and skip the step 2, however clipping the membrane patch may be required to set a correct solvation box (see bellow).
 By default no mapping is applied to lipids, as there is no standard naming convention for them.
-So users are requested to append a MAP file from the list in :ref:`Table 1 <table>`, by setting the flag ``-a`` in **cgconv.pl**.
+So users are requested to append a MAP file from the list in :ref:`Table 1 <table>`, by setting the flag ``-a`` in ``cgconv.pl``.
 We recommend using `PACKMOL <https://m3g.github.io/packmol/>`__ for building the system.
 Reference building-block structures are provided at folder sirah.amber/PDB/, which agree with the mapping scheme ``sirah.amber/tools/CGCONV/maps/tieleman_lipid.map``.
 See :doc:`FAQs <../FAQ>` for cautions on mapping lipids to SIRAH and tips on using fragment-based topologies.

 .. tip::